 Very closely related to becoming a spokesperson, there are executives in organizations that want to learn how to communicate with an audience through the lens of a camera.
 If you feel comfortable breaking down how you do that and offering tips that you have, add that to your offering.
 Consulting for and teaching an organization how to make their own content confidently, that’s very powerful.
 To become that expert in your client’s mind can earn you continued work down the line which will definitely be a bonus to increase your revenue in the future.

 4. Video call editing & live online productions

 Everyone knows how to record a Zoom call.
 Whether it’s an executive

 talking to a customer, customer testimonials, employees on the client-facing side, compiling and creating compelling content from recorded Zoom calls can be very useful right now.
 The stuff’s recorded, it’s there, it just needs to get it in an editor’s hands and make it into something awesome.
 That’s where you come in.
 Along with this, the production of live content.
 If you can become a producer or director of live content, whether that’s on Instagram or YouTube, learning how to be behind the scenes and produce compelling live content remotely is a fantastic offering.

 5. Editing with stock video

 There’s so much compelling stock footage that can be used to tell stories when you can’t film.
 Maybe throw a voiceover in from an executive or hire a professional voiceover artist.
-Whatever it is, you can make amazing stuff using footage that’s already available.
+Whatever it is, you can make amazing stuff using footage that’s already available and add it to your video editing.
 Don’t let brands and the companies you’re working with close their minds down to “we need to create our own footage and get all of our own stuff.”
 Yeah, that works great, but there are other options as well.
 The best time to try this out is with your current clients and customers.
 Let them know you’ve expanded your offering.